 The only marine to escape capture or death on Wake island was Lieutenant Colonel Walter Bayler, who departed in a US Navy Consolidated PBY Catalina twin-engined flying boat on 20 December.
 He was therefore able to provide an accurate recounting of the actual happenings on Wake island to the US press and people, while also providing photographs and maps of the island.
 He was also published in a nationwide magazine about the attack.
 The only reason Bayler had left Wake island was because he was a radio technician and thus greatly needed elsewhere.

-On 24 February 1942, aircraft from the carrier Enterprise attacked Wake island’s Japanese garrison.
+On 24 February 1942, aircraft from the fleet carrier Enterprise attacked Wake island’s Japanese garrison.
 US forces bombed the island periodically from 1942 until Japan’s surrender in 1945.
 This first raid was led by Vice Admiral William F. Halsey, the commander of Carriers, Pacific Fleet, who also detached Rear Admiral Raymond A. Spruance’s Cruiser Division 5 and its escorting destroyers to shell the atoll.
-The first US raidn prompted Admiral Isoroku Yamamoto, the commander-in-chief of the Combined Fleet, to delay the return of Shokaku and Zuikaku from a refit in the home islands for passage to Truk in the Caroline islands group.
+The first US raid prompted Admiral Isoroku Yamamoto, the commander-in-chief of the Combined Fleet, to delay the return of Shokaku and Zuikaku from a refit in the home islands for passage to Truk in the Caroline islands group.
 However, Japan’s other four first-line carriers continued to operate in South-East Asia in support of the impending invasion of Java.

-The raid of 5/8 October 1943 was of particular importance to the Gilbert islands campaign: after a Japanese reconnaissance aeroplane had found Pearl Harbor empty of shipping on 17 October, Admiral Mineichi Koga, the commander-in-chief of the Combined Fleet after Yamamoto’s death, decided that the USA was about to assault Wake island and shifted the Combined Fleet from Truk to Eniwetok.
+The raid of 5/8 October 1943 was of particular importance to the Gilbert islands campaign: after a Japanese reconnaissance aeroplane had found Pearl Harbor empty of shipping on 17 October, Admiral Mineichi Koga, the commander-in-chief of the Combined Fleet after Yamamoto’s death, decided that US forces were about to assault Wake island and shifted the Combined Fleet from Truk to Eniwetok.
 When no attack had materialised by 24 October, Koga concluded that it was a false alarm, moved the Combined Fleet back to Truk, and flew its air groups to Rabaul.
 This left the Combined Fleet unprepared to intervene when the Gilbert islands group was then invaded.

 By the time the island was surrendered to US forces on 4 September 1945, the garrison had been reduced to 1,261 men.
 Of the others, some 974 had been evacuated with wounds, about 600 had been killed in air attacks, and 1,288 had died of starvation or disease.